Why The Teenage Brain Is Susceptible To Addiction

 Health Effects Of Teen Substance Abuse: Social And Professional Risks

 In addition to the physical risks of teen drinking and drug abuse, there are many other consequences that could haunt teens well into adulthood.
 Because substance abuse can muddy reasoning and encourage rash decisions, there are many side effects of substance abuse that go far beyond the biological and physiological aspects.

 Some of these include:

 If you know a teen who is showing dangerous signs of drug or alcohol abuse, you can help them get through it.
-Get in touch with our specialists today to find out how to get them help.
+Contact a treatment provider today to discuss treatment options.